patricrp/NYC-taxi/README.md

 Discover:
 * There are different months, not only January.
 Is it a typo?
 * There are up tu 55k records of trips with 0 distance.
 What is thist?
 Typo?
+* Most trips were below 84 miles and $20.

+Steps:
+* Cast datetime objects to type datetime64.
+* Extract month, day and hour.
+* Calculate trip duration from the difference between pickup hour and dropoff hour.
-* Binning distance serie to group data
+* Binning distance serie to group data and explore distances.
-* Plotting differences between pickup zones and dropoff zones
+* Plotting differences between pickup zones and dropoff zones.
-* Analyze total_amount
+* Analyze total_amount.
-* Calculate trip duration
-* Reducing Dataframe to yellow zone
+* Reducing Dataframe to yellow zone.
-* Pivot table hour/zone to get higher demanding zones
+* Pivot table hour/zone to get higher demanding zones.